score-partners/score.partners/process/1-discovery.md

 The input from partners will be analysed to identify shared challenges and solutions.

 To identify common challenges, the [**"D3.1 Challenge detection methodology"**](https://docs.google.com/document/d/1B7sBfOUatLpSQnRqOZidihVEgINO6RD5cRYMV0EmLFQ/edit?usp=sharing) will be used.
-(NOTE: This  is still in beta testing, and will be updated here once validated.)
+(NOTE: This  is still in testing, and will be updated here once validated.)

 To identify common solutions, partners will be asked to respond to the [**Pending new workgroup status dashboard**](https://docs.google.com/spreadsheets/d/1XKKDu_qvJzp0v1iInYSlI2dP5j8BcjKa2zjKvmlyvu4/edit?usp=sharing) with the following answers: